th3terrorist/website/web/posts/quadtrees.md

 I won't get into the details of how this works as it is pretty straightforward and simple enough to fit in about 40 LOC.
 What we want here is a way to resolve collisions with a given player body.
 My basic approach was to:

-- Query the area the player is currently at (which is naively calculated as reported below)
+- Query the area the player is currently at (which is naively calculated below)
 - Verify the found particles actually overlap
 - Apply some sort of collision resolution